-Legislative issues of primary concern to retired faculty as well as to the general university community are followed and appropriate levels of input are made to legislative officials on all such matters of interest
+Legislative issues of primary concern to MSU retirees as well as to the general university community are followed and appropriate levels of input are made to legislative officials on all such matters of interest

-The MUS has a web page devoted to following current legislation of interest to the system, including a page that lists hearing schedules and another that tracks bills.
-Funding issues are covered in many of those bills being tracked.
+The MUS has a web page devoted to following legislation of interest to the system, as well as the executive budget.

 OTHER BILLS OF INTEREST from the 2017 Legislative Session

 BILLS PROVIDING FUNDING AND AUTHORIZATION FOR CAPITAL AND INFRASTRUCTURE PROJECTS STATEWIDE; AUTHORIZATION FOR CAPITAL PROJECTS.
 (These bonding bills are involved in Romney Hall construction as well as numerous other building projects.)
 One bill which would have provided funding by bonds for infrastructure, but excluded Romney Hall construction (HB 645) has failed to pass the House.
 Another that includes funding for Romney Hall construction (SB 367) is being held in the House Appropriations Committee awaiting further action.